mmasata/enterprise-architect-code-generator/docs/README_EN.md

 | version | Version of output files | &check; |
 | enabledGenerators | List of enabled generators (corresponds to the name in the @Generator annotation) | &check; |
 | parameters | Additional parameters for individual generators | &cross; |

+Parameters refer to individual generators and their obligation depends on the enabled generator list.

 ## Components